btcpayserver/btcpayserver-doc/docs/FAQ/Deployment.md

 Notice: If your BTCPay Server install has more than one domain (for example `WOOCOMMERCE_HOST` or `BTCPAY_ADDITIONAL_HOSTS`) you will need to modify your config for each domain name.
 The example above only covers 1 domain name called `btcpay.domain.com`.

-### How can I deploy LNbits alongside BTCPay Server
+### How can I deploy LNbits alongside BTCPay Server?

 Because of limitations of LNbits itself, you need a seperate (sub-) domain to deploy LNbits to.
 Before executing the following steps, please create an A (and optional AAAA) DNS Record for your desired LNbits subdomain in your DNS server or at your domain registrar.